PaintSplasher/phpvms7_SPAwards/README.md

 16.OCTOBER.25

+* Updated spawards_config and README
-* Name correction in a few awards
+* Name for debugging in some awards fixed
-* Added configuration and API issues fixed
+* Added configuration options
+* Added checks if the award is already granted

 15.OCTOBER.25